cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 However, we can also compute powersets with our sample function.
 Another perfectly valid way to split the sublists into disjoint subsets is by their length.
-The powerset of a list with n elements with include sublists with length zero (the empty set) all the way up to n (the entire list).
+The powerset of a list with n elements will include sublists with length zero (the empty set) all the way up to n (the entire list).

 Intuitively, what we'd like to do then is compute